grace-notes/website/contents/topics/holy-spirit-filling.md

 ---
+title: "Filling of the Holy Spirit"
-title: "Holy Spirit, Filling of the"
+indexTitle: "Holy Spirit, Filling of the"
 pdf: "holyspirit_filling.pdf"
 description: "Holy Spirit, Filling of the -  The empowering ministry brought about by the Holy Spirit's control of the believer's life."
 template: topic.jade